taymourniazi/Digital-Forensic-Analytics/README.md

 # Forensic Investigations with Python
 ## M) discoverNetworks.py
-### ANALYSIS OF WIRELESS ACCESS POINTS IN THE REGISTRY, Using Mechanize to Submit the MAC Address to Wigle
+### Analysis of wireless aaccess points-WAP in the registry, Using Mechanize to Submit the MAC Address to Wigle
 Allow to analyse connected wifi through mac adress by reading windows registry
 Usage from command prompt
 (py27) C:\Users\Taymour> python discoverNetworks.py -u <username> -p <password>

 ## N) dumpRecycleBin.py
-### RECOVER DELETED ITEMS IN THE RECYCLE BIN
+### Recover deleted items in the recycle bin
 Allows to discover deleted items in windows operating system ,also provide information about the user who delete files